mageni/.github/profile/README.md

     <a href="https://www.mageni.net" target="_blank"><img width="260" height="69" src="https://www.mageni.net/assets/img/mageni.svg" alt="Mageni Logo"></a>
 </p>

 Mageni is the space and place where I, Jonathan Jaquez, love open-source security tools and provide them for free.
+Mageni comes from the Hebrew word (מָגֵן) which means "Shield" and "Defender" and in Japanese comes from the word Mugen (無限) which means Unlimited, Endless and Limitless.

 <h2>Learn About Mageni 🧑‍🎓</h2>